-The Rt Revd Nick Baines became the first Bishop of Leeds for the Diocese of West Yorkshire & the Dales in June 2014.
+The Rt Revd Nick Baines became the first Bishop of Leeds, an area covering West Yorkshire & the Dales in June 2014.

 Nick Baines was previously Bishop of Bradford (2011-14), and before that was Bishop of Croydon (in the Diocese of Southwark).
 He read German and French at Bradford University and, before ordination, worked for four years as a Russian linguist at GCHQ.

 He says, “This new diocesan post is a great honour and privilege – as well as an enormous responsibility.
 But I’m confident that this new diocese will thrive and facilitate the Church’s mission, combining as it does the intimacy of the local with the advantages of scale.”

 The Archbishop of York, Dr John Sentamu, said, “Bishop Nick brings a well-grounded understanding of the area he will serve, together with vision, energy and experience in strategic change.
 He is well-known as a communicator of the Gospel, connecting with people outside the church as well as with parishioners.
 We have a lot to look forward to in West Yorkshire & the Dales”.